CheeseMuncher/Homework/LeedsBeerQuest/Readme.md

 - cd down one more level to `LeedsBeerQuest` (full relative path should be `/Homework/LeedsBeerQuest/LeedsBeerQuest`)
 - run command `dotnet run`
 - console output should indicate which port the application is running on.
 Specifically check if it is 7080 or not (if not you'll need to update the steps below)
+- There is an IIS launch profile, if you know how that works.
+Not tested.

 ### Testing the application:
 - Import the postman collection, a json file in the root folder of the LeedsBeerQuest Application.
 Optionally update the port value in the requests from 7080 to whatever yours is using